Key Takeaways

 How to Set Up a Trade

 Real card trading is a coordinated exchange — not just one-way gifting.
-Here is how most players organise a trade.
-You find someone who has the card you need (let us say Card A) and who needs a card you have a duplicate of (Card B).
+You find someone who has the card you need (Card A) and who needs a card you have a duplicate of (Card B).
 You agree on the exchange.
 One person sends their card first.
 The other person sends theirs in return.
-The exchange is complete.
+The problem is obvious: one person always has to go first, which requires trust.
+We cover how to handle this safely in the scams section below.

 Where to Find Coin Master Card Trading Partners